-- D The words "Hazardous Waste" - □ The hazardous waste(s) identified in words (e.g., acetone, toluene) - The type of hazard(s) associated with the waste(s) indicated in words (e.g., ignitable, toxic, etc.)
+- □ The words "Hazardous Waste" - ☐ The hazardous waste(s) identified in words (e.g., acetone, toluene) - ☐ The type of hazard(s) associated with the waste(s) indicated in words (e.g., ignitable, toxic, etc.)

 Once a hazardous waste container is filled, the label must be dated and the container removed from the satellite accumulation area within three business days.
 The Environmental Management Program provides a hazardous waste pick-up service for the waste ready for disposal, or you can move those containers to a 90-day area if one is available.
-Hazardous waste pick-up can be requested online at http://ehs.mit.edu/site/content/chemical-waste-collection-form or by calling the Environmental Management Program (617-452-3477).
+Hazardous waste pick-up can be requested online at https://ehs.mit.edu/regulated-waste-program/chemical-waste/ or by calling the Environmental Management Program (617-452-3477).